 You’ll probably fail – at first – until you learn more about what you need to do.

-It’s all okay and part of the process of understanding what you need, for.
+It’s all okay and part of understanding what you need.

 Many of my clients think that being motivated requires inspiration as the catalyst.
-That they will experience a positive energy boost that propels them to take action.
-I wish that was the case a lot more often, but it’s not.
+They will experience a positive energy boost that propels them to take action.
+I wish that were the case a lot more often, but it’s not.

-What I’ve found is that moving toward what you want, truly want, with understanding and knowledge you’ll make decisions that lead you to what you need and want in your life.
+I’ve found that by moving toward what you truly want, with understanding and knowledge, you’ll make decisions that lead you to what you need and want in your life.

 Conclusion

-It’s difficult to get started and take the risk of stepping into the life you desire, but don’t know yet.
+It’s challenging to get started and take the risk of stepping into the life you desire but don’t know yet.

-As you gather more experience of moving toward and receiving what you desire, your experience of motivation changes from negative associations to positive.
+As you gather more experience of moving toward and receiving what you desire, your experience of motivation changes from negative associations to positive ones.

 Taking action is the fuel for clarity and motivation.
-It helps you to understand what is really important and needed in your life.
+It helps you to understand what is essential and needed in your life.